sigweihq/x402pay/README.md

 5. For Solana transactions, the fee payer is extracted and used to select the appropriate facilitator client
 6. All facilitator configs are created once during initialization, eliminating overhead on payment processing

-### Facilitator Failover
+### Facilitator Failover & Load Balancing

-The payment processor automatically tries multiple facilitators in sequence:
+The payment processor provides automatic load balancing and failover across multiple facilitators:

+**Load Balancing:**
+- Uses random start position with round-robin selection
+- Distributes requests evenly across all configured facilitators
+- Improves throughput and resource utilization
+- Example: With facilitators [A, B, C], requests might start at B→C→A, A→B→C, or C→A→B

+**Failover Logic:**
 1. Determines the network from `paymentPayload.Network`
 2. Retrieves the pre-configured processor for that network
 3. For Solana: Extracts the fee payer address and selects matching facilitators
-4. Attempts each facilitator in the processor's configuration list
+4. Picks a random facilitator to start (for load balancing)
-5. If it fails with retryable error (timeout, 5xx, auth), tries next
+5. If it fails with retryable error (timeout, 5xx, auth), tries next facilitator
 6. If it fails with client error (4xx, invalid signature), returns error immediately
-7. Continues until success or all facilitators exhausted
+7. Continues round-robin through all facilitators until success or all exhausted

+This approach ensures both high availability (failover) and efficient resource usage (load balancing).

 ### Blockchain Verification

-After facilitator settlement, the library:
+After facilitator settlement, the library verifies transactions on-chain with automatic load balancing and failover:

+**Load Balancing:**
+- Uses random start position with round-robin selection for RPC endpoints
+- Distributes verification requests evenly across all configured RPC endpoints
+- Prevents rate limiting on individual endpoints
+- Optimizes cost for paid RPC services (Alchemy, Infura, QuickNode)

+**Verification Process:**
 1. Validates settle response network matches payment payload network
 2. Extracts transaction hash from settle response
-3. Fetches transaction receipt from blockchain (with RPC failover)
+3. Fetches transaction receipt from blockchain (with load-balanced RPC failover)
 4. Validates transaction parameters using chain-specific validator:
    - Transaction succeeded (status == 1)
    - From/to addresses match signed payload